efredericks/CloudAppsDev/_posts/7-APIs.md

 > Module videos:

+> Module labs:
+* Create and use a Cloud Endpoint

 ## Let's be RESTful

 RESTful services are more than likely a phrase you've heard in the past.
 If you already know what they are, wonderful, however we should talk about what they exactly are and how we can use them to interact with our cloud services.

 First of all, what is it to be **RESTful**?

-A RESTful (Reppresentational State Transfer)-ful service follows a standardized approach for enabling interaction.
+A RESTful (REpresentational State Transfer)-ful service follows a standardized approach for enabling interaction.

 [Wikipedia has a delightful overview of what REST means](https://en.wikipedia.org/wiki/Representational_state_transfer)!